chipsalliance/rocket-chip/README.md

     $ make -jN run-asm-tests
     $ make -jN run-bmarks-tests

-To generate vcd waveforms, you can run on of the following commands:
+To generate vcd waveforms, you can run one of the following commands:

     $ make -jN run-debug
     $ make -jN run-asm-tests-debug